GaryBoone/PresidentialMonteCarlo/README.md

 The state-by-state presidential polling data is provided by the [Pollster API](http://elections.huffingtonpost.com/pollster/api).

 ## Notes and Sources of Error ##

 * If a state has no recent polls, the simulation assumes it will vote the  way it did in 2012.
-That's the right choice because the reason these states aren't being polled is that they're so likely to vote as they did in 2012.
+That's the best choice because the reason these states aren't being polled is that they're so likely to vote as they did in 2012.
 * Polls are combined most-recent-first to meet the requested aggregation size.
 * The _-minStdDev_ parameter allows you to force uncertainty into the simulation.
 By default, there's no minimum standard deviation.
 The aggregtation of polls reduces their uncertainty as the statistics dictate.
 That, combined with the other factors above, causes the simulation to report Clinton winning 100% of the time.
-Hence, _as certain as the sun will rise tomorrow_.
 To see more of how the states can vary add _-minStdDev_ to the run.
-* PresidentialMonteCarlo ignores Rasmussen polls (http://fivethirtyeight.blogs.nytimes.com/2010/11/04/rasmussen-polls-were-biased-and-inaccurate-quinnipiac-surveyusa-performed-strongly/)
+* PresidentialMonteCarlo ignores Rasmussen polls due to [FiveThirtyEight's Rasmussen 2010 analysis](http://fivethirtyeight.blogs.nytimes.com/2010/11/04/rasmussen-polls-were-biased-and-inaccurate-quinnipiac-surveyusa-performed-strongly/)
 * The simulation uses only polls of 'likely' voters.
-* Undecides and Others are ignored.
-For Others, that's not a bad assumption, as the contest remains a two-person contest among the two leaders.
-For Undecideds, it implies that they'll allocate themselves according to the current proportions for each candidate.
+* _Undecides_ and _Others_ are ignored.
+For _Others_, that's not a bad assumption, as the contest remains a two-person contest among the two leaders.
+For _Undecideds_, it implies that they'll allocate themselves according to the current proportions for each candidate.
 But historically, late deciders favor challengers.
 * Only state-by-state polling data is considered.
 Professional modelers, such as the Nate Silver at the excellent [FiveThirtyEight blog](http://fivethirtyeight.blogs.nytimes.com/) consider many other factors, adjustments, and trendlines as well.
 See [FiveThirtyEight's methodology](http://fivethirtyeight.blogs.nytimes.com/methodology/).
 * On FiveThirtyEight, click on the tab titled "Presidential Now-cast" to see Nate's results if the elction were held right now.
 Those results correspond to the results generated by this simulation.